KDAO-FM

-KDAO-FM (99.5 FM, "Soft Rock 99.5") is a commercial radio station that serves the Marshalltown, Iowa and Eldora, Iowa area.
+KDAO-FM (92.9 FM, "Soft Rock 92.9") is a commercial radio station that serves the Marshalltown, Iowa and Eldora, Iowa area.
 The station primarily broadcasts an adult contemporary music format.
 KDAO-FM is licensed to Eldora Broadcasting Company, Inc which is owned by Dean L. Osmundson, Audrey G. Osmundson and Mark K. Osmundson.
 The Osmundsons also own MTN Broadcasting, Inc., licensee of KDAO-AM and KDIT-CD, Marshalltown, IA.

 The station also provides local news, weather and sports as well as national and worldwide news via its Fox News affiliation.

 The transmitter and broadcast tower are located between Eldora and Marshalltown north of Union, Iowa.
 According to the Antenna Structure Registration database, the tower is 120 m tall with the FM broadcast antenna mounted at the 116 m level.
 The calculated height above average terrain is 100 m.

+On September 11, 2024, the station switched frequencies from 99.5 FM to 92.9 FM.
+This move allowed the station to upgrade from 3,000 watts to 6,000 watts of power.

+On September 30, 2024 the station applied for a power increase from its current facilities of 100m at 6,000 watts to 100m 13,500 watts of power.
+This would make the station a C3 class signal if ultimately approved and constructed.